garysweaver/autolog.js/README.md

 Autolog.js
 =====

+*Note: prototype hacking doesn't work well with libraries like AngularJS.
+If you are interested in a more compatible automatic console logging solution, take a look at [noisify][noisify].*

 Logs Function.prototype.call executions to console.log, with caller stack line or full caller stack, with optionally elipsized function bodies.

 This allows you see what is going on to a limited extent as Javascript is executed, similar to a trace log to console.